Financing a Stevens Education

 Federal Financial Aid Programs

-The federal government offers grant, loan, and work opportunity programs to assist students and their families in covering the cost of higher education.
-Eligibility for federal student aid is determined by the results of the FAFSA.
-If eligible, one must enroll in a degree program, maintain minimum standards of satisfactory academic progress, and, for most federal programs, enroll at least half-time each semester.
+The federal government offers grant, loan, and work opportunity programs to assist students and their families in meeting the cost of higher education.
+Eligibility consideration is determined by information from the FAFSA, a student’s enrollment status and satisfactory progress toward completion of their degree program.

 Federal aid programs include:

 - Federal Pell Grant: The Federal Pell grant program is designed to assist the neediest of undergraduate students who are earning their first baccalaureate or four-year professional degree.
 For 2015-2016 awards range from $581 to $5,775 per academic year.

 - Federal Supplemental Education Opportunity Grant: is designed to assist undergraduate students with exceptional financial need and gives priority to students who receive Federal Pell Grants.
 Eligible students must be enrolled at least half time and awards range from $500 to $1000 annually.